Test your “social fitness” and firm up problem areas

 By: Sarah Steward, MS*

 Solid relationships are important for Warfighter performance.
-The fact is that having close and meaningful connections reduces stress and increases our ability to cope and overcome challenges.
-And those who feel connected to others sleep better, tend to heal faster, and live longer.
+The fact is that having close and meaningful connections reduces stress and increases your ability to cope and overcome challenges.
+People who feel connected to others sleep better, tend to heal faster, and live longer.
 Meanwhile, loneliness is a source of stress and linked to depression, increases in post-traumatic stress disorder (PTSD) symptoms, and reduced physical and cognitive performance at work.

-Just like your body, you have to work to get your “social fitness” on track.
+Just like your body, you need to work to get your “social fitness” on track.
 And just like your muscles, you can strengthen your relationship skills with training.
-Just as you wouldn’t start training for combat the day before a mission, you shouldn’t start “relationship training” after you notice loneliness or the issues associated with it.
+You wouldn’t start training for combat the day before a mission, and you don’t want to start “relationship training once you notice loneliness or the issues associated with it.

-Start by assessing your social fitness strengths and targeting areas for improvement:
+Assess your social fitness strengths and target areas for improvement by answering these questions:

 Are you the person who all your friends, family members, or battle buddies come to for advice, help, or information?
 Or maybe you have a solid group of people who you know you can reach out to no matter what.
-But if you only have one or the other, you’re only halfway to your social fitness goals.
-Meaningful relationships are bi-directional, meaning the support goes both ways.
+While these scenarios are great, meaningful relationships are bidirectional, meaning the support goes both ways.
+To strengthen your social fitness, both give and receive social support in your relationships, and think about how providing social support impacts Total Force Fitness (TFF).

 Emotional: Who can you be open and vulnerable with?

-To put it simply, it’s important to have some relationships that you consider caring and loving.
-Think about the people you can open up to and share what’s really going on emotionally.
+To put it simply, it’s important to have some relationships you consider caring and loving.
+Think about the people you can truly open up to and share what’s really going on emotionally.
 Who can you trust no matter what, and who do you know will always be there with a listening ear?
+To strengthen your social fitness, challenge yourself to be vulnerable by having open conversations, and think about how you might manage your emotions to meet your social fitness goals.

-Instrumental: Are there people in your life who you can reach out to and get stuff done?
+Instrumental: Are there people in your life you can reach out to and who can help you get stuff done?

 Informational: Where do you go when you need guidance or advice?